hawtio/hawtio/doc/Configuration.md

 Changing these values is often application server specific.
 Usually the easiest way to get hawtio working in your container is to just ensure you have a new user with the required role (by default its the 'admin' role).

+#### Configuring or disabling security in Karaf, ServiceMix, Fuse

+Edit the file **etc/system.properties** and add something like this to the end of the file:

+    hawtio.authenticationEnabled = false

+this will disable security login.
+(Or use a different property to change the default role or realm used by security).

 ### Configuration Properties

 The following table contains the various configuration settings for the various hawtio plugins.